willGraham01/PiranhasHalfyord/plot/scenes/05-days-rest-at-night.md

 If the party is following Groubun, they will have to walk past the bouncer to get into the tavern.
 He will not stop them, however will greet them as they approach and ask them to declare their weapons, etc.
-He will not take anything off them, but is essentially making it seem like a routine thing.
+He will not take anything off them, but this procedure is a routine thing given that the tavern functions as a front for the Piranhas.

 - (Insight / Perception DC 13) The players notice the bouncer quickly glancing inside to check with Fordem if it's OK to let more people in.
+- (Insight / Perception DC 22) As the bouncer turns, his gang necklace will briefly catch in the light and the character notices this.

 It's the end of a working day and the tavern is busy.
 Most tables are full with patrons, a mixture of the local populace and any tourists that are renting rooms.
 There is some seating at the bar - Groubun will be at one such stool, and Fordem will be serving.
 The mezzanine level will have a live band playing, whilst on the main floor Hope will be serving drinks and food.
 The kitchen staff will be in the kitchen, and Faire (in cat form) will be walking around in his usual plight.
+Whilst in cat form, Faire is referred to as Whiskers both in these notes and by characters in the story.

 There are several things that the party might choose to do:

 - (Intimidation / Persuasion / Deception / Performance DC 10) There is a small table of patrons who look like they have been at the end of the their drinks for a while.
 A successful check will free up the table to pose as patrons.
+A hostile attempt that fails might provoke a bar fight - see below.
 - (Perception DC 15, ADV: at the bar) A character can notice Groubun at the bar, talking to the bartender (Fordem).
 - Other attempts to blend in might be to join the game of cards going on at one table, or to head up to the mezzanine level to "enjoy" the music.
 - (Stealth DC 15, DIS: Groubun noticed the party's pursuit) Ordering a drink from the bar does not alert Groubun to the party's presence.
 - If the party elects to confront Groubun, he will claim to be visiting Fordem (on his way to the temple, if the bottles are questioned).
 Fordem will come across to "save" him a short way into this conversation, and attempt to lead him into the kitchen to later get him into the cellar.
 Interacting directly with Groubun in any way increases the gang's presence at the heist tomorrow.
+It does not tip Groubun off at the conclusion of the adventure _unless_ the party had the chance to converse with him at the Ordo and questioned his potion making.
+- Wherever the party decides to settle in the tavern, have them make a suitable "blending in" check (DC10) using a skill that reflects how they're attempting to remain incognito.

 ## Whiskers the Cat

-If the party seats themselves and watches Groubun, after a short while Faire will jump onto the bar and start hit usual hissing and bottle pushing.
+If the party seats themselves and watches Groubun, after a short while Whiskers will jump onto the bar and start his usual hissing and bottle pushing at the people who imprisoned him.
 This activity can also be used as an escape for Groubun if a character has decided to confront him.
-Fordem will attempt to grab Faire to stop him from causing more damage (mimic a check to grab the cat) but Faire will be too quick and jump onto the tavern floor.
+Fordem will attempt to grab Whiskers to stop him from causing more damage (mimic a check to grab the cat) but Whiskers will be too quick and jump onto the tavern floor.
 Fordem will shout for Hope to get the cat under control, and lead Groubun away from the bar.

-- (Athletics / Sleight of Hand, CONTESTED: Faire's acrobatics) A character can meander through the busy tavern to catch Faire before Hope does.
+- (Athletics / Sleight of Hand, CONTESTED: Whiskers' acrobatics (+3)) A character can meander through the busy tavern to catch Whiskers before Hope does.

-If no-one from the party manages or tries to catch Faire, Hope will try to catch him and will be successful after a minute or two.
+If no-one from the party manages or tries to catch Whiskers, Hope will try to catch him and will be successful after a minute or two.
-Local patrons will laugh, and if Faire stops on a table they will try to pet him.
+Local patrons will laugh, and if Whiskers stops on a table they will try to pet him.
-If the party didn't try to catch Faire, have him run to wherever the party has based themselves, so Hope can catch up to him there.
+If the party didn't try to catch Whiskers, have him run to wherever the party has based themselves, so Hope can catch up to him there.

-- (Athletics / Sleight of Hand, CONTESTED: Faire's acrobatics) The party manages to protect their drinks from the marauding cat.
+- (Athletics / Sleight of Hand, CONTESTED: Whiskers' acrobatics (+3)) The party manages to protect their drinks from the marauding cat.

 Hope will apologise to the party when she catches up to Faire.
-Faire will take a liking to the party, in particular the character who is wearing Jenessa's ring (if any).
+Whiskers will take a liking to the party, in particular the character who is wearing Jenessa's ring (if any).
-Now that Faire is close, the party members might notice:
+Now that Whiskers is close, the party members might notice:

 - The antimagic collar he is wearing.
 (Arcana DC 15, ADV: The design was noted in the Ordo) To identify it as being similar if not identical to the design Groubun had in the lab.
-- (Animal Handling DC 15) Faire's movements seem to be slightly janky for a cat, if such a thing is possible.
+- (Animal Handling DC 15) Whiskers' movements seem to be slightly janky for a cat, if such a thing is possible.
 He's agile, but doesn't seem to settle on the table like a normal cat does for example.
-Over time, a character might notice he doesn't groom himself either.
+Over time, a character might notice he doesn't groom himself either, and he moves his head to follow the conversation at the table like a person would.

-Hope will arrive to take care of Faire and apologise to the party if their drinks are spilled.
+Hope will arrive to take care of Whiskers and apologise to the party if their drinks are spilled.
 She'll remark that he's still getting used to his new home, and so is she to being a pet owner.
-She will call Faire "Whiskers", not knowing his true nature.
+Hope is genuinely unaware of Whiskers' true identity.
 The party might ask for more information, which she'll happily provide:

 - Fordem found "Whiskers" out by the bins a couple of weeks ago.
 - Since then, he's taken a liking to Hope but has refused to get along with Fordem.
-- If asked about the collar, Hope will mention that Fordem had his friend from the "magic outpost" make it.
-Fordem said it was to make sure that they could keep track of Whisker's location and to make sure he stayed in the tavern.
-She'll reveal a small necklace that has a spherical bauble on it, about the size of a marble - there will be a small blue dot in the location of "Whiskers".
+- If asked about the collar, Hope will mention that Fordem had his friend from the "magic shop" make it.
+Fordem said it was to make sure that they could keep track of Whiskers' location and to make sure he stayed in the tavern.
+She'll reveal a small necklace that has a spherical bauble on it, about the size of a marble - there will be a small blue dot in the location of Whiskers.
 Fordem has an identical copy.
 She'll also explain that the collar keeps Whiskers near the tavern at all times.
+- If asked about who made the collar, Hope will happily point out Groubun at the bar (if he's still there) and say it was his work.

 Hope is genuinely ignorant of Whisker's true nature and the gang using the tavern as a hideout.
-She'll happily talk about herself if asked, but otherwise will go back to serving.
+She'll happily talk about herself if asked, or the history of the Day's Rest tavern before Fordem "purchased" the pub, but otherwise will go back to serving.
 Once Hope leaves, the party can continue to interact with Whiskers, but the antimagic collar will prevent any beneficial spell-casting.

 - (Arcana DC 25, REQ: Dispel magic) The antimagic collar is dispelled.
 - If attempting to cast a spell on Whiskers unsuccessfully - the collar's runes appear to glow, then fade as the magic dissipates.
-"Whiskers" will react excitedly, almost hopeful.
+Whiskers will react excitedly, almost hopeful.
 - (Arcana DC 15, Auto: Identify spell) The collar appears to do more than what Hope has said it does, appearing to shield Whiskers from most external magic sources.
+This check and the identify spell do not reveal the full extent of the enchantment however, due to the nature of said enchantment itself.

 ## Groubun's Disappearance

-Whilst the party interacts with Hope and "Whiskers", Groubun will be smuggled into the hideout via the kitchen by Fordem.
+Whilst the party interacts with Hope and Whiskers, Groubun will be smuggled into the hideout via the kitchen by Fordem.

 - (Perception DC 17, DIS: Character is distracted by Whiskers or Hope) The character notices Fordem letting Groubun into the kitchen, with his satchel bag.
 Fordem then returns to the bar.